 From research CBD for pets is seen to relieve anxiety, pain, and stress for overall health, seizures, osteoarthritis, and more.

-Nevada is the first state to legalize CBD treatment for pets!
+Nevada is the first state to legalize CBD for pets treatment.
 Now that cannabidiol is a legitimate veterinary therapy, animal doctors can prescribe CBD without fear of disciplinary action from the state licensing board.
 Before the bill, it was unclear whether veterinarians could prescribe CBD products, so many avoided it altogether.